 Nagios Log Server is a clustered application, it consists of one or more instances of Nagios Log Server.
 An instance is an installation of Nagios Log Server, it participates in the cluster and acts as a location for the received log data to reside.
-The log data is spread across the instances using the Elasticsearch database, a special database used by Nagios Log Server.
+Log data is spread across instances using the OpenSearch database, a special database used by Nagios Log Server.